Kaliyuga Kannan

-Kaliyuga Kannan is a 1974 Indian Tamil-language comedy drama film directed by Krishnan–Panju.
+Kaliyuga Kannan is a 1974 Indian Tamil-language devotional comedy drama film directed by Krishnan–Panju.
 It is based on the play Sri Krishna Vijayam written by Vaali.
 The film stars Sowcar Janaki, Jaishankar, Jayachitra and Thengai Srinivasan.
 It was released on 13 November 1974 and emerged a commercial success.
 The film was later remade in Telugu as Devude Digivaste (1975), in Kannada as Devara Duddu (1976), and in Hindi as Yehi Hai Zindagi (1977).

 Plot

 While Sambu Iyer's wife is a devotee of Krishna, Sambu Iyer questions God's partiality and judgement.
 He happens to spend the money his wife had kept aside for God as an offering on a competition which he wins and uses to become rich.

-When the lord himself appears and asks for that money, he keeps putting off the return of the money taking credit for his success while blaming the lord for his failures.
+When God himself appears and asks for that money, he keeps putting off the return of the money taking credit for his success while blaming the lord for his failures.
 In the end, he concedes and acknowledges that God is fair, money is the root of all evil and reconciles with God at the time of his death.